BitOMC/BitOMC/README.md

 `bitomc` is an index and command-line wallet.
 It is experimental software with no warranty.
 See [LICENSE](LICENSE) for more details.

-BitOMC is an experimental metaprotocol on Bitcoin that defines an dynamic sub-denomination of sats called the "util," which can adapt to changing economic conditions.
+BitOMC is an experimental metaprotocol on Bitcoin that defines a dynamic sub-denomination of sats called the "util," which can adapt to changing economic conditions.
 The objective is to define a credibly-neutral unit of account that can provide price stability to the Bitcoin economy.

-This unit of account is controlled by the open market through an interest rate, set by the relative pricing of two interconvertible assets, Tighten and Ease.
-Users convert between them according to a constant function conversion rule, ensuring the conversion rate reflects the relative market price.
+This unit of account is controlled by the open market through an interest rate, set by the relative quantity of two interconvertible assets, Tighten and Ease.
+Users convert between them according to a constant function conversion rule, ensuring the relative quantity reflects the relative price.
 Tighten and Ease are issued steadily over time, through a free mint that halves every four years.

 See [the whitepaper](https://bitomc.org/bitomc.pdf) for a technical description of the